 (B) Respiration in mitochondrial preparations: The mitochondrial electron transfer system (ETS) is (1) fuelled by diffusion and transport of substrates across the mtOM and mtIM, and in addition consists of the (2) matrix-ETS, and (3) membrane-ETS.
 Electron transfer converges at the N-junction, and from CI, CII and electron transferring flavoprotein complex (CETF) at the Q-junction.
-Unlabeled arrows converging at the Q-junction indicate additional ETS-sections with electron entry into Q through glycerophosphate dehydrogenase, dihydroorotate dehydrogenase, proline dehydrogenase, dehydrogenase, and sulfide-ubiquinone oxidoreductase.
+Unlabeled arrows converging at the Q-junction indicate additional ETS-sections with electron entry into Q through glycerophosphate dehydrogenase, dihydro-orotate dehydrogenase, proline dehydrogenase, dehydrogenase, and sulfide-ubiquinone oxidoreductase.
 The dotted arrow indicates the branched pathway of oxygen consumption by alternative quinol oxidase (AOX).
 ETpathways are coupled to the phosphorylation-pathway.
 The H+{pos}/O2 ratio is the outward proton flux from the matrix space to the positively (pos) charged vesicular compartment, divided by catabolic O2 flux in the NADH-pathway.
 The H+{neg}/P" ratio is the inward proton flux from the inter-membrane space to the negatively (neg) charged matrix space, divided by the flux of phosphorylation of ADP to ATP.
 These stoichiometries are not fixed because of ion leaks and proton slip.
 Modified from Lemieux et al. (2017) and Rich (2013).
+(C) OXPHOS coupling: O2 flux through the catabolic ET-pathway, J{kO_2} , is coupled by the H+ circuit to flux through the phosphorylation-pathway of ADP to ATP, J{P} .

-(C) OXPHOS coupling: O_2 flux through the catabolic ET-pathway, J{kO_2} , is coupled by the H+ circuit to flux through the phosphorylation-pathway of ADP to ATP, J{P} .
-(D) Phosphorylation-pathway catalyzed by the proton pump F_1F_0 -ATPase (F-ATPase, ATP synthase), adenine nucleotide translocase (ANT), and inorganic phosphate carrier (PiC).
-The H+{neg}/P" stoichiometry is the sum of the coupling stoichiometry in the F-ATPase reaction (-2.7 $\mathrm{H}^{+}{\mathrm{pos}}$ from the positive intermembrane space, 2.7 $\mathrm{H}^{+}{\mathrm{neg}}$ to the matrix, i.e., the negative compartment) and the proton balance in the translocation of ADP3-, ATP4- and P_i2- (negative for substrates).
+(C) OXPHOS coupling: O_2 flux through the catabolic ET-pathway, J{kO_2} , is coupled by the H+ circuit to flux through the phosphorylation-pathway of ADP to ATP, J{P} ".
+(D) Chemiosmotic phosphorylation-pathway catalyzed by the proton pump F_1F_0 -ATPase (F-ATPase, ATP synthase), adenine nucleotide translocase (ANT), and inorganic phosphate carrier (PiC).
+The H+{neg}/P" stoichiometry is the sum of the coupling stoichiometry in the F-ATPase reaction (-2.7 H+{pos} from the positive intermembrane space, 2.7 H+{neg} to the matrix, i.e., the negative compartment) and the proton balance in the translocation of ADP3-, ATP4- and P_1^{2-} .
 Modified from Gnaiger (2014).

 The plasma membrane separates the intracellular compartment including the cytosol, nucleus, and organelles from the extracellular environment.
 The plasma membrane consists of a lipid bilayer with embedded proteins and attached organic molecules that collectively control the selective permeability of ions, organic molecules, and particles across the cell boundary.
 The intact plasma membrane prevents the passage of many water-soluble mitochondrial substrates and inorganic ions-such as succinate, adenosine diphosphate (ADP) and inorganic phosphate (P_i) that must be precisely controlled at kinetically-saturating concentrations for the analysis of mitochondrial respiratory capacities.
-Respiratory capacities delineate, comparable to channel capacity in information theory (Schneider 2006), the upper boundary of the rate of O2 consumption measured in defined respiratory states.
-Despite the activity of solute carriers, e.g., the sodium-dependent dicarboxylate transporter SLC13A3 and the sodium-dependent phosphate transporter SLC20A2, which transport specific metabolites across the plasma membrane of various cell types, the intact plasma membrane limits the scope of investigations into mitochondrial respiratory function in intact cells.
+Respiratory capacities delineate, comparable to channel capacity in information theory (Schneider 2006), the upper boundary of the rate of O_2 consumption measured in defined respiratory states.
+Despite the activity of solute carriers, e.g., SLC13A3 and SLC20A2, which transport specific metabolites across the plasma membrane of various cell types, the intact plasma membrane limits the scope of investigations into mitochondrial respiratory function in intact cells.